-Student must make a grade of C or better in the course.
-Student must make a grade of C of better in the course.
+\ Student must make a grade of C or better in the course.
 Curricula for English as a Second Language Majors A major in English as a Second Language may lead to licensure as a PK-12 English as a Second Language educator.
 For a BA with a major in English as a Second Language, a student must meet the following requirements: